Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 4. Bullhead

-Bullheads are smaller than the other catfish and therefore are not usually the target of anglers.
+Bullheads are smaller than other catfish and therefore are not usually the target of anglers.
 You can find them in rivers, ponds, and lakes.
 Bullheads eat almost anything and stinkbait, nightcrawlers, and many other bait types can be used to catch them.

 Catfishing Tips